thec0dewriter/esmf-sdk-py-aspect-model-loader/README.md

 ## Introduction

-The ESMF SDK Python Aspect Model loader contains artifacts and resources for all parties that intent to use, extend or integrate with the Semantic Aspect Meta Model, e.g., Solution Developers, Domain Experts or OEMs.
+The ESMF SDK Python Aspect Model Loader contains artifacts and resources for all parties that intent to use, extend or integrate with the Semantic Aspect Meta Model, e.g., Solution Developers, Domain Experts or OEMs.